arturhayne/FlightService/README.md

  - DDD: Like a sample, in this project we are presenting the domain layer, but it is easy to see other layers:
     - Infrastructure layer: responsible to persist the flight and announce delyas
     - Application layer: receive the requests an orchestrating the action.
- - Tests: FlightServiceTest covering domain layer with some unit test.
+ - Tests: [FlightServiceTest](https://github.com/arturhayne/FlightService/blob/main/tests/Unit/FlightServiceTest.php) covering domain layer with some unit test.
     - Following Given, When, Then structure (when possible)
     - Meaningful names
     - Validating domain logic (business decision)
  - Meaningful names: variables, methods have meaningful names preventing any unnecessary comment.
  - Formatting: Classes are following PSR-12 code style.
  - Respect of law of demeter: a module should not know the innards od the objects its manipulates.
+ - Some Design patterns: Repository, factory method

  ## How to Run the tests
  - docker-compose up -d